Understanding the Smart Grid

-Smart meters are key to enabling the establishment of a smart energy grid – the modern, more sustainable way of running our national power networks, and opening up many new benefits for consumers.
+Smart meters are key to enabling our modern, digitalised, energy grid, unlocking a more sustainable and affordable way of running our national power networks, and opening up many new benefits for consumers.

 Balancing supply with demand